SeanHub2021/Project_1_Example3/README.md

 Steps to test:

 1. Navigate to [Contact](https://seanhub2021.github.io/Project_1_Example3/contact.html)
-2. Scroll down to the form and input any data
+2. Scroll down to the form and input data appropriately
 3. Click Submit
 4. User should be redirected to contact.html confirmation page